iamcal/php-emoji/README.md

 * v1.3.0 - 2011-07-27 : ?
 * v1.4.0 - 2016-02-15 : Switch to using emoji-data as the backend, at v2.4.0
 * v1.4.1 - 2016-10-06 : Added `emoji_contains_emoji()`, added travis
+* v1.4.2 - 2017-03-03 : Support for unified modifiers when converting to/from HTML only (issue #34)